diffuse/gloss/README.md

 ```

 ### Adapting to your own implementation
+#### Database
-- Add your business logic methods to the `gloss.Database` interface (found in `domain.go`, then implement it in a
+- Add your business logic methods to the `Database` interface (found in `domain.go`), then implement them in a
+custom package
-custom package (e.g. the example counter `IncrementCounter` and `GetCounterVal` methods, implemented in the pgsql
+    - See the `IncrementCounter` and `GetCounterVal` methods for an example of this, implemented in the `pgsql`
-package)
+package
-    - You can also just edit the pgsql package and change the domain interface methods if you want to use PostgreSQL
+    - You can also just edit the `pgsql` package and change the domain interface methods if you want to continue using
-- Use your `gloss.Database` implementation by assigning an instance of your package's Database to the `Db` var in
-`handlers.go`
+    PostgreSQL

+#### Routing
+- Implement the `net/http` `Handler` interface, or edit the existing implementation in the `chi` package
     - Replace/change the example handler bodies in `handlers.go` to perform your business logic
-- Update the routes in `routes.go` to use your handlers
+    - Update the routes in `handlers.go`:`setupRoutes` to use your handlers

+#### Putting it all together
+- Pass an instance of your `Database` implementation to your custom `Handler`, and use the instance to perform
+business logic in handler functions
+    - An example of this is shown in `cmd/gloss/main.go`, where `pgsql`'s `Database` implementation is used with `chi`'s
+    `Handler` implementation
+    - A `pgsql.Database` instance is created, then passed as a parameter to `chi.NewRouter`, which creates a router,
+    associates handler functions in the `chi` package with routes, then stores the `pgsql.Database` instance so it can
+    be used in the custom handlers

 ### Disclaimer and considerations for deployment
 The deployment scripts, configurations, and any defaults included in this repository are not, under any circumstances,